Use our New Jersey Firearm Bill of Sale as legal proof of the transfer of firearm ownership.

 But New Jersey transport laws must be followed.
 This law mandates the firearm must be unloaded and in a closed and locked case, in a gun box, tied package, or in the trunk of the car.

-- Proof that the individual is competent in using a handgun and has completed firearm training
+Submit proof that you are competent in using a handgun and have completed firearm training in compliance with.
+[4]

-- Three personal references not related to the applicant by blood or law
+Note three personal references not related to you by blood or law.

 The PCH is valid for two years, and then the individual must repeat the application process.

-New Jersey does not extend reciprocity.
-In other words, it does not recognize the firearms permits of other states.
+New Jersey does not extend reciprocity in accordance with.
+[5] In other words, it does not recognize the firearms permits of other states.

 For example, New Jersey would not recognize a New York carry permit.